Su. Thirunavukkarasar: Minister in the Government of India

 As shipping minister, Thirunavukkarasar considered maritime education as necessary for the shipping industry.
 He emphasised the importance of technology and scientific training and encouraged the National Institute of Port Management to train more personnel.
 He also inaugurated new premises for Academy of Maritime Education and Training (AMET).

 Congress relationship

 When Sonia Gandhi took over the presidency of Congress Party in 1998.
-In the 1998 Lok Sabha elections, MGRADMK founded by Thirunavukkarasar alligined with the Congress to face the polls.
+In the 1998 Lok Sabha elections, MGRADMK founded by Thirunavukkarasar aligned with the Congress to face the polls.

-Thirunavukkarasar contested the Ramanathapuram Lok Sabha constituency when several congress stalwarts refused to contest the election.
-Recently in the year 2017 he was appointed as the State President of the Tamil Nadu Congress Committee and has in the past served as the secretary of the All India Congress Committee from 2010 to 2017.
+Thirunavukkarasar contested the Ramanathapuram Lok Sabha constituency when several Congress stalwarts refused to contest the election.
+Recently in the year 2017 he was appointed the State President of the Tamil Nadu Congress Committee and has in the past served as the secretary of the All India Congress Committee from 2010 to 2017.